 - Regulations on this field have an influence on the results, given that not all techniques are allowed in the same ways worldwide.

-An example of the impact that legislation may have on IVF results, either using own eggs and sperm or from a donor, is related to the amount of embryos to transfer permitted by law.
+An example of the impact that legislation may have on IVF results is related to the amount of embryos to transfer permitted by law.
 Within the US or India, the maximum number of embryos that can be transferred is not enforced by law.
 Thus, it is not uncommon to perform 4-embryo o more transfers among clinics located in these countries.

-Conversely, in Spain or Italy, a 3-embryo transfer is the legally marked limit for every embryo transfer.
+In Spain or Italy, a 3-embryo transfer is the legally marked limit.
 Obviously, this automatically translates into slightly lower pregnancy success rates.
-However, it also means the risk of having a multiple birth diminishes, which means that a lower amount of health complications both for the mother and the fetus will occur, including gestational diabetes, high blood pressure, pre-eclampsia, risk of miscarriage or even fetal death.
+However, it reduces the risk of having a multiple pregnancy.

-In the UK, there is an average 25-40% rate for each cycle if donated oocytes are used, according to data provided by the HFEA (Human Fertilisation & Embryology Authority).
+In the UK, there is an average 25-40 percent rate for each cycle if donated oocytes are used, according to data provided by the HFEA (Human Fertilisation & Embryology Authority).
 Again, this rate is higher than that reached in conventional IVF cycles with own eggs across all age groups.

 As for Cyprus, success rates are handled differently depending on the region where the clinic is located.
-In the North (Northern Cyprus), there is no law which forces clinics to submit their results to a governing body, so there is no verification of them even if they were made public.
-In the South, there exists a governing body with regulates the results provided by each clinic.
+In the North (Northern Cyprus), there is no law which forces clinics to submit their results to a governing body.
+In the South, inversely, there exists a governing body with regulates the results provided by each clinic.

 FAQs from users